Rail transport in New South Wales

 The Australian state of New South Wales has an extensive network of railways, which were integral to the growth and development of the state.
 The vast majority of railway lines were government built and operated, but there were also several private railways, some of which operate to this day.

 Organisation

-During the 20th century the railways have always been run by a state-owned entity, which has undergone a number of different minor name changes, including the Department of Railways, New South Wales Railways and New South Wales Government Railways.
+During the 20th century, the railways have always been run by a state-owned entity, which has undergone a number of different minor name changes, including the New South Wales Railways, New South Wales Government Railways, Department of Railways.
+From 1972, it was part of the Public Transport Commission and from 1980, the State Rail Authority.
+In 1989, the SRA was split into CityRail, CountryLink and FreightCorp, the latter business being sold in 2001 to Pacific National.

-It also ran freight services until 2001, when this business was taken over by Pacific National.

-Three government entities currently have responsibility for the New South Wales railways.
+Three government entities currently have responsibility for the New South Wales heavy rail lines.
 They are: